Full Darknet Websites List - Updated for 2025

 3. Limit the sharing of personal data.
 You should limit the sharing of personal data, such as your surname and last name, (email) address, password, and credit card or banking information.
 Best practice includes the usage of brand-new throwaway accounts whenever necessary.
 Additionally, you could consider using prepaid debit cards to protect yourself from any type of bank and credit card fraud.

-4. Disable Java and ActiveX in your network settings.
-Java and ActiveX are both known for being exploited by hackers and other cybercriminals.
+4. Disable Javascript and ActiveX in your network settings.
+Javascript and ActiveX are both known for being exploited by hackers and other cybercriminals.
 As you want to stay safe on the Darknet, you should block these scripts from within your network settings per default.
 This can be easily done by navigating to the privacy and security settings of your Tor browser and setting the security level to ‘’safest.’’

 5. Be aware of identity and financial theft.
 Be aware of common ways to rob you of your identity or earnings and stay updated on the latest scams in this regard.